RomLab/system-for-underfloor-heating-v2.0/README.md

 ### Wall-mounted room temperature sensor

-The WRST still checks that it is connected to network (it is connected cable or it is available WiFi).
+The WRST still checks that it is connected to network (it is a connected cable or available WiFi).
 If it is not connected, it tries to reconnect.
-The connection status is indicated to the user by an icon in the left corner (green color of the icon for a successful connection status, red color indicates a connection problem).
+The connection status is indicated to the user by an icon in the left corner (green color of the icon indicates a successful connection status, red color indicates a connection problem).
 The device checks the connection to the MQTT broker (Mosquitto broker), similarly to the network connection, the device tries to restore the connection automatically.
-The status is again signaled using the icon in the left corner.
+The status is again signalled using the icon in the left corner.
 The current measured temperature is shown in red on the display (measured every 30 seconds), the required temperature is shown in green.
 The user can increment the temperature by +0.5 °C with the right button, the left button decrements it by -0.5 °C. The middle button has not implemented function yet.
-It will be for next settings for example hysteresis.
+It will be for next setting, for example hysteresis.
 The last line with white text is used to display a message to the user.
-Currently it displayed request for flooding in a fireplace.
-The individual parts described above are showed in the picture 34.
+Currently, it shows a request for flooding in a fireplace.
+The individual parts described above are shown in the picture 34.

 <p align="center">
 <img src="description-pictures/software/wall-mounted-temperature-sensor-with-description.png" width="550px" alt="Wall-mounted room temperature sensor – software.">